Daunte Wright called his mother right before he was shot. This is what he said - Local News 8

 On Tuesday, Floyd’s family left the trial to meet with the Wright family outside the Minneapolis courthouse.

-“They thought it was important that they give comfort to Dante Wright’s mother” and family, said Benjamin Crump, an attorney for the Wright family.
+“They thought it was important that they give comfort to Daunte Wright’s mother” and family, said Benjamin Crump, an attorney for the Wright family.

 Floyd’s brother, Philonise Floyd, told the Wright family “we will stand in support with you.”